LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 2. Click on the “Allow Contact Creation” checkbox if you permit your LiveEngage users to create new Contacs from the LiveEngage SFDC widget.

-3. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Contact object (see the above “Enabled Object Settings” section for further explanation on this screen).
+3. Click on 'Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Contact object (see the above “Enabled Object Settings” section for further explanation on this screen).

 ### Lead Settings